tremwil/DS3ConnectionInfo/README.md

 ### Is it bannable?
 It is 100% ban-safe, as the program does not modify the game's memory in any way.

+### Why does it require administrator privileges?
+(V2)
+In V2, the pings are computed by monitoring STUN packets that are sent to and recieved from the players' IPs.
+This is more accurate and updates faster than the traceroute method used in V1.
+However, to capture these packets I use Event Tracing for Windows (ETW), which requires administrator privileges for "kernel" events like networking.

 ### Why does the program close when the game does?
 Since the code uses the Steam API with DS3's Steam App ID, letting the program run after the game closes would make Steam think the it is still running.
 Calling `SteamAPI_Shutdown` does not seem to fix the problem, so we have to close the process.
 A DLL mod could make this seamless, but making an external program is simpler and doesn't require ban testing.

 ### Why show the location of players?
-Sometimes the ping shown can be inaccurate due to early network nodes blocking ping packets.
-Showing basic geolocation information can help to get a more reliable idea of the latency in that case.
+The ping system used in V1 could sometimes be inaccurate due to early network nodes blocking ping packets.
+Showing basic geolocation information could help to get a more reliable idea of the latency in that case.
+With V2 this is no longer necessary, but since it is still possible to access the old release and source I have decided to keep this feature in.
 When playing any direct P2P game such as Dark Souls III you should be aware that your public IP address (which is linked to your location) is transmitted to other players. **This is not a security exploit.** Use a VPN if you wish to keep this information private.

 ### I found a bug / I have something to say about the mod
 Feel free to open an issue on this Github or direct message me on discord at tremwil#3713.

+# How it works (V2)
+The Steam API is used to query the Steam ID of recently met players.
+Using `GetP2PSessionState`, we are able to query if each player is currently connected and get the remote IP address.
+To calculate the pings, ETW (Event Tracing for Windows) networking events are monitored to find when STUN packets are sent to and recieved from player IPs.
+This is why administrator privileges are required.
+The region-specific geolocating comes from [ip-api](https://ip-api.com).

-# How it works
+# How it works (V1)
 The program reads the Steam ID and character name of active players from the game's memory (like Cheat Engine).
 From there we use the Steam API function `GetP2PSessionState` to get the remote IP address.
-Since most routers deny ICMP ping requests, I use a TraceRoute like method to ping the network node that is closest to the player IP.
+Since most routers deny ICMP ping requests, I use a traceroute like method to ping the network node that is closest to the player IP.
 This gives a pretty good estimate for the ping, but it will always be lower than the true value.
 Hence I also provide region-specific geolocating using [ip-api](https://ip-api.com) to query the country and region (state) information.

 Credits to the developers of the DS3 Grand Archives Cheat Table for the player data pointers.